 A History of Tea in Sri Lanka: From Coffee to a Golden Leaf

-In the mid-19th century, Sri Lanka was a major producer of coffee.
-The island's fertile soil and tropical climate provided ideal conditions for coffee cultivation.
-However, in the 1860s, a devastating fungal infection known as coffee leaf rust wiped out the entire coffee industry.
+In the mid-19th century, Sri Lanka was a significant producer of coffee beans.
+However, in the 1860s, a fungal infection known as "coffee leaf rust" singlehandedly decimated the entire coffee industry, leaving many farmers at a crossroads.

 The Rise of Tea

-With the collapse of the coffee industry, Sri Lankan planters turned their attention to tea.
+Now that coffee was out of the question, many industrious farmers turned their attentions to the camelia sinensis tea plant.
 In 1867, a Scottish planter named James Taylor, often referred to as the "father of Ceylon tea," returned from India to plant the first commercial tea estate in the central highlands of the island – a 21-acre plot on Loolecondera.

 The Golden Age of Ceylon Tea